xue-yun-liang/dse_env/README.md

 In the ./dse_env/gym_wapper/envs/ path, the `config.yaml` file store the design space's parameter, change this file can fix the design space.
-And, in the same path, the `sim_config.yaml` store the simulation files' path(If you use given docker container, it not use to be fix)
+And, in the same path, the `sim_config.yaml` store the simulation files' path(If you use given docker container, it should not use to be changed.)